JuliaDiff/ForwardDiff.jl/docs/source/types.rst

     q_{ij} = \frac{i(i - 1)}{2} + j

-The algebra of hyper-dual numbers produces the following result for a function evaluation on an individual hyper-dual number:
+The following defines a function evaluation on an individual hyper-dual number:

 .. math::